huww98/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 List the specific goals of the KEP.
 What is it trying to achieve?
 How will we know that this has succeeded?
 -->
-* Allow users to update some fields of `volumeClaimTemplates` of a `StatefulSet`.
+* Enable updates to the following field for each object in `volumeClaimTemplates` of a `StatefulSet`:
+  * `spec.resources.requests.storage`
+  * `spec.volumeAttributesClassName`
+  * `metadata.labels`
+  * `metadata.annotations`
-* Automatically patch the associated PersistentVolumeClaim objects, without interrupting the running Pods.
+* Automatically patch the existing `PersistentVolumeClaim` objects, without interrupting the running Pods.
-* Support updating PersistentVolumeClaim objects with `OnDelete` strategy.
-* Coordinate updates to `Pod` and PersistentVolumeClaim objects.
-* Provide accurate status and error messages to users when the update fails.
+* Add `spec.volumeClaimUpdatePolicy` to `StatefulSet` allowing users to decide how the volume claim will be updated: in-place or on PVC deletion.

 ### Non-Goals